 Gold has many uses in dentistry, electronics and other fields.
 It is useful because it is resistant to corrosion and is an excellent conductor of electricity.

 In Chemistry, gold is described as a transition metal.
 Compared with other metals, pure gold is chemically least reactive, resisting individual acids but being attacked by the acid mixture aqua regia, so named because it dissolves gold.
 Gold also dissolves in alkaline solutions of cyanide, which have been used in mining.
 Gold dissolves in mercury, forming amalgam alloys.
-Gold is insoluble in nitric acid, which dissolves silver and base metals, a property that has long been used to confirm the presence of gold in items, and this is the origin of the colloquial term “acid test”, referring to a gold standard test for genuine value.
+Gold is insoluble in nitric acid, which how to download movie box on iphone dissolves silver and base metals, a property that has long been used to confirm the presence of gold in items, and this is the origin of the colloquial term “acid test”, referring to a gold standard test for genuine value.